Encharted Cook

 The dry ingredients completely mixed into the batter.

-Add the sifted dry ingredients and mix well.
+Combine Dry Ingredients into Wet.
+Add the sifted dry ingredients to the wet ingredients and mix well with the whisk.

 The batter is evenly divided in the two loaf pans.

-Using a rubber spatula pour the batter into the prepared pans and bake at 350° for 50 to 60 minutes or until a tester comes out clean from the center of a loaf.
+Bake.
+Bake both loaves at 350° for 50 to 60 minutes or until a toothpick or cake tester comes out clean from the center of each loaf.

 Two loaves of zucchini bread fresh from the oven on a cooling rack.